The localization process diagram

 How to build a strong localization team

 With exclusive insights and real-life examples from companies such as ActiveCampaign and Onfido, this ebook will show you how to assemble the best possible localization team.
-Download
+Download [Download]

 What steps should your localization process have?

 Then, break each phase down to pinpoint the various steps it’ll include.
 Consider things like scalability, quality, and efficiency (more on that in a bit).
-And of course, think about the procedures and guidelines your team will need at each step, ensuring they have them at hand.
+And, of course, think about the procedures and guidelines your team will need at each step, ensuring they have them at hand.

 Your localization process should be designed for your needs, but it’s likely to include the following steps:

-Step 1: Defining the scope and goals
+Step 1: Define the scope and goals

 Once you get your localization cycle going, carve out some time to review what you’ve learned from previous rounds.
 By leaning on past experiences, you’ll be able to keep tweaking and improving your process over time.